vega/altair/doc/user_guide/marks/geoshape.rst

 Choropleth maps provide an easy way to visualize how a variable varies across a geographic area or show the level of variability within a region.

-Take for example the following example of unemployment statistics of 2018 of US counties (we define a utility function (`classify()` that we will use later again):
+We first define a utility function ``classify()`` that we will use to showcase different approaches:

 .. altair-plot::